Contexter/FountainAI-test/README.md

 # FountainAI: Enhanced Screenplay Writing with AI

 ## Introduction and Goals
-FountainAI revolutionizes screenplay writing by democratizing AI model training.
-This project enhances a classic writing app (Fountain screenplay app) with AI capabilities using Replicate and OpenAI APIs.
-The unique addition is the integration of Label Studio for interactive data annotation, coupled with Hugging Face Spaces for hosting AI models.
-The aim is to provide writers with an AI-enhanced tool for creative writing, enabling them to train specialized AI models for personalized assistance.
+FountainAI aims to extend the creative writing process by democratizing AI model training.
+This project extends a classic writing app with AI capabilities by calling relevant industrial network services.
+The aim is to provide writers with an AI-enhanced assitance to train proprietary AI models to self defined purpose and creative benefit.

 ## Project Overview
 Our primary goal is to enhance the Fountain app with intuitive AI-driven features for script analysis, suggestion, and content generation.
 The project's key components include: